Tunis Light Metro: Extensions

-On the 25th of July 1990, two branches were added to the network, serving the western districts of Tunis.
+On July 25, 1990, two branches were added to the network, serving the western districts of Tunis.
 This included Line 3 to Ibn Khaldoun, and Line 4 to Bardo, both of which start from Place de la République station on Line 2.
-Later, on the 7th of November 1992, Line 5 was created as a branch off of Line 3 from Les Jasmins station to Intilaka.
-Finally, on the 5th of September 1997, Line 4 was extended for 2.8 kilometres from Bardo to Den Den.
+Later, on November 7, 1992, Line 5 was created as a branch off of Line 3 from Les Jasmins station to Intilaka.
+Finally, on September 5, 1997, Line 4 was extended for 2.8 km from Bardo to Den Den.
 With the opening of the Line 4 extension, the network, as it was contracted by Siemens, was completed.

 In April 2003, the Société du Métro Léger de Tunis (SMLT), the company which had operated the Metro network since its opening in 1985, merged with the Société Nationale des Transports (SNT) in order to create a unified transport body for the Tunis region, named the Société des transports de Tunis (operating under the commercial name of Transtu).

 In June 2004, Transtu awarded a contract for the construction of a new line of the network, as well as for the supply of 30 new light rail vehicles, to the French company Alstom.
-The new line, numbered as line 6, would branch off of Line 1 at Mohamed Ali station and continue running south to El Mourouj, over a total length of 6.8 kilometres, while the new LRVs would be based on Alstom's Citadis low-floor design and would increase the overall capacity of the system by around 5 percent.
+The new line, numbered as line 6, would branch off of Line 1 at Mohamed Ali station and continue running south to El Mourouj, over a total length of 6.8 km, while the new LRVs would be based on Alstom's Citadis low-floor design and would increase the overall capacity of the system by around 5 percent.